masasikatano/masasikatano-wp/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 == Changelog ==

+= 5.1.2.4 =
+* Security:
+	* fixes a security vulnerability on a dashboard report, see [the release notes](https://deconf.com/google-analytics-dashboard-for-wp-5-1-2-4-security-release); credits [Oways](https://hackerone.com/0ways)

+= 5.1.2.3 =
+* Bug Fixes:
+	* fixes an access token request loop
+	* some thrown errors weren't properly stored

+= 5.1.2.2 =
+* Bug Fixes:
+	* fixes a GAPI parameter issue

+= 5.1.2.1 =
+* Bug Fixes:
+	* fixes multiple GAPI issues

+= 5.1.2 =
+* Enhancements:
+	* adds support for Google AMP Client ID API
+	* adds support for Force SSL option
+* Bug Fixes:
+	* fixes a telephone tracking issue

+= 5.1.1.3 =
+* Bug Fixes:
+	* fixes a bug on the exponential backoff system

+= 5.1.1.2 =
+* Compatibility:
+	* tested up to 4.8.2
+	* changes to align with h1 security program policy and requirements

+= 5.1.1.1 =
+* Enhancements:
+	* event hitCallback is now optional and only used if needed, see [Tracking with GADWP](https://deconf.com/tracking-google-analytics-dashboard-wordpress/) for details

+= 5.1.1 =
+* New Features:
+	* adds non-interaction hit support for AMP
+* Enhancements:
+	* automatically annotates all AMP HTML elements with the appropriate data when DOM and libxml PHP extension are available
+	* renames the access code POST variable
+	* exclude scroll page depth events from bounce rate calculation
+* Bug Fixes:
+	* fixes the switch between metrics on Location report
+	* fixes PHP notices on empty reports

 = 5.1 =
 * Bug Fixes:
 	* if tracking is disabled it keeps it that way while upgrading from versions lower than 5.0